snipercup/wip-ai-dungeon-mods/README.md

 ### Matchers

 #### Keywords
-* `<term>` - Terms now match the start of the word only, so your keyword "king" will stop matching "parking".
+* `<term>` - Your basic keyword.
+Terms now match the start of the word only, so your keyword "king" will stop matching "parking".
 * `+<term>` - Inclusive keywords.
 Does nothing; only here as the inverse of negated keywords.
 * `-<term>` - Exclusive keywords.
 If the term matches a word in the text, it will prevent the entry from associating to the action.
 * `"<term>"` - Exact-match keywords.
 Must match the term exactly.